-EFI Trucks: Install a jumper in the diagnostic check connector Between terminals Te1 and E1.
+EFI Trucks: Install a jumper in the diagnostic check connector between terminals Te1 and E1.
 This will pause the computer advance and allow you to set “base timing”.
-The hold down bolt for the distributor should be snug enough to keep the distributor from moving on it’s own, but allow it to be rotated by hand.
-Point the timing light at the timing tag on the oil pump, adjust the distributor as needed. (clockwise to advance- counter clockwise to retard)
+The hold-down bolt for the distributor should be snug enough to keep the distributor from moving on its own, but allow it to be rotated by hand.
+Point the timing light at the timing tag on the oil pump, adjust the distributor as needed. (clockwise to advance- counter-clockwise to retard)

-EFI trucks should be set at 5 degrees BTDC with jumper installed and 12 degrees BTDC without.
+EFI trucks should be set at 5 degrees BTDC with a jumper installed and 12 degrees BTDC without.

 Cam and Ring Break-In

 Breaking in the cam and rings can be very boring and seem unimportant, but it is EXTREMELY important!
 Here’s how you do it, vary the RPM’s between 1500 and 2000 for 20 minutes.
 I know you’re bored senseless and you can’t feel your right leg, but you’re done!

 Turn the truck off, do one more leak check, All good?
 SWEET!
 When the feeling comes back to your right leg, you get to go on the first test drive.